-- 1,500 manufacturing jobs (49% of LGA)
+- 1,500 manufacturing jobs

-- 2,900 transport/logistics jobs (28% of LGA)
+- 2,900 transport/logistics jobs

 - 1,400 creative industries jobs

-- 1,000 of motor vehicle jobs (42% of LGA)
+- 1,000 of motor vehicle jobs

-Drivers of Change
+Drivers of change

-Sydney's economy has grown from strength to strength despite significant challenges, showing great resilience and an ability to adapt to change.
-But climate change, rising inequality, slowing productivity and a limited strategic approach to innovation, and economic uncertainty present underlying vulnerabilities to the economy and our way of life.
+Sydney's economy has grown from strength to strength despite significant challenges, showing great resilience and adaptability.
+But drivers of further change present underlying vulnerabilities to the economy and our way of life.
 If left unaddressed, these vulnerabilities pose significant threats to the economy's ongoing prosperity and fairness.